 The permit is subject to a few limitations:

-- The permit holder must have a parent, guardian, instructor or other licensed driver over the age of 21 in the vehicle at all times.
+- The permit holder must have a parent, guardian, instructor or another licensed driver over the age of 21 in the vehicle at all times.

-- The driver with the permit cannot use a cell phone while driving, even if there is a hands-free device.
+- The driver with the permit cannot use a cell phone while driving, even if there is a hands-free device, unless it is an emergency

 - You must complete 50 hours of driving with your parent or guardian, who will supply a log of your driving hours.
 Of the 50 hours, 15 must have been driven at night.